ColumbiaRoad/a-b-doer/README.md

 ## EJS support (removed from default config)

-EJS is no longer supported by default because the used ejs library is not actively maintained anymore, but you can add it easily to you config if needed.
+EJS is no longer supported by default because the used ejs library is not actively maintained anymore, but you can add it easily to your config if needed.

 run `npm install rollup-plugin-ejs --save-dev`